gohugoio/hugo/content/en/content-management/page-bundles.md

 This `_index.md` can also be directly under the `content/` directory.

 {{% note %}}
-Here `md` (markdown) is used just as an example.
+Here `md` (Markdown) is used just as an example.
 You can use any file type as a content resource as long as it is a content type recognized by Hugo.
 {{% /note %}}